Flexible constraint satisfiability and a problem in semigroup theory: Separation and unfrozen relations

-Conversely, any induced subgraph $\mathbb{G}$ of a power of $\mathbb{F}$ has unfrozen edges with respect to $\mathbb{K}_3$.
-To see this, let $u$ and $v$ be such that $\{u,v\}$ is not an edge of $\mathbb{G}$.
-Then there is a homomorphism $\nu:\mathbb{G}\to \mathbb{F}$ with $\{\nu(u),\nu(v)\}$ not an edge of $\mathbb{F}$.
-Follow this by the retraction of $\mathbb{F}$ onto the induced subgraph on vertices $\{0,1,2\}$, which is isomorphic to $\mathbb{K}_3$.
-This maps nonedges of $\mathbb{F}$ to nonedges of $\mathbb{K}_3$.
-Thus we have a $3$-colouring of $\mathbb{G}$ in which the nonedge $\{u,v\}$ is mapped to a nonedge of $\mathbb{K}_3$. \end{proof} Deciding membership in the class of edge-unfrozen-out $3$-colourable graphs was shown to be \texttt{NP}-complete by Beacham \cite{bea} (edge unfrozen-out coincides with equality unfrozen-in for $\mathbb{K}_3$).
-Deciding membership in the class of graphs that are both edge and equality unfrozen for $\mathbb{K}_3$ was shown to be \texttt{NP}-complete by Abramsky, Gottlob and Kolaitis \cite{AGK}.
-This property coincides with ``$2$-robust $3$-colourability'', which we now describe.
+{For the converse, let $\mathbb{G}$ be an induced subgraph of a power of $\mathbb{D}_3$.
+Note that the induced subgraph of $\mathbb{D}_3$ on $\{0,1,2\}$ is isomorphic to $\mathbb{K}_3$ and that $\mathbb{D}$ retracts onto this subgraph.
+As $\mathbb{G}\in\mathsf{SP}(\mathbb{D}_3)$ we may follow any projection from $\mathbb{G}$ with this retraction to obtain a homomorphism from $\mathbb{G}$ to $\mathbb{K}_3$.
+To show that the edge relation of $\mathbb{G}$ is unfrozen-in with respect to $\mathbb{K}_3$,} let $u$ and $v$ be such that $\{u,v\}$ is not an edge of $\mathbb{G}$.
+Then there is a projection $\nu:\mathbb{G}\to {\mathbb{D}_3}$ with $\{\nu(u),\nu(v)\}$ not an edge of ${\mathbb{D}_3}$.
+Follow this by the retraction of ${\mathbb{D}_3}$ onto {the induced subgraph $\mathbb{K}_3$} on vertices $\{0,1,2\}$.
+This retraction maps nonedges of ${\mathbb{D}_3}$ to nonedges of $\mathbb{K}_3$.
+Thus we have a $3$-colouring of $\mathbb{G}$ in which the nonedge $\{u,v\}$ is mapped to a nonedge of~$\mathbb{K}_3$. \end{proof} Deciding membership in the class of $3$-colourable graphs with the {$=$-separation condition with respect to $\mathbb{K}_3$} was shown to be \texttt{NP}-complete by Beacham \cite{bea}, while Ham \cite{ham:SAT} used Theorem \ref{thm:1in3} of the present article to classify the \texttt{NP}-completeness of deciding the $=$-separation condition in the case of Boolean templates.
+Deciding membership in the class of graphs {simultaneously satisfying both the edge and equality separation conditions with respect to $\mathbb{K}_3$} was shown to be \texttt{NP}-complete by Abramsky, Gottlob and Kolaitis~\cite{AGK}.
+This property coincides with ``$2$-robust $3$-colourability'', which we {will describe in Section \ref{sec:robustsat} below.}